JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_mid-term_report_210370190/index.md

 - [correct nfsp implementation #439](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/pull/439)
 - [add MADDPG algorithm #444](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/pull/444)

-## 2. Implementation and usage of Algorithms
+## 2. Implementation and Usage

-This section will first briefly introduce the `Agent` struct and its usage, and then introduce the details about the implementation and usage of `NFSP` and `MADDPG.`
+In this section I will first briefly review the `Agent` structure defined in `ReinforcementLearning.jl`.
+Then I'll explain how I implemented `NFSP` and `MADDPG`, followed by a short example to demonstrate how others can use them in their customized environments.

-### 2.1 Introduction of `Agent`
+### 2.1 An Introduction to `Agent`

-`Agent` struct is an extended `AbstractPolicy` that includes the detailed policy and one trajectory, which collect the necessary information for training the policy.
-In the existing [code](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/src/ReinforcementLearningCore/src/policies/agents/agent.jl), there have been defined default behaviors(like the following) when self-playing the game, which splits the updating process of the strategy into several stages, including `PreEpisodeStage`,  `PreActStage`, `PostActStage` and `PostEpisodeStage`.
+The `Agent` struct is an extended `AbstractPolicy` which includes a concrete policy and a trajectory.
+The trajectory is used to collect necessary information to train the policy.
+In the existing [code](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/blob/master/src/ReinforcementLearningCore/src/policies/agents/agent.jl),  the lifecycle of the interactions between agents and environments is split into several stages, including `PreEpisodeStage`,  `PreActStage`, `PostActStage` and `PostEpisodeStage`.

 ```Julia
 function (agent::Agent)(stage::AbstractStage, env::AbstractEnv)